 Step 3.
 DroidKit will automatically match the PDA code of your Android device > If you see the page below, click Download Now to get the firmware package > Use the package to get rid of the problem in minutes.

 In case DroidKit fails to match PDA code, follow the on-screen instructions to put your Android device into recovery mode.

 You can reboot to bootloader on your Android device to perform a plethora of actions.
 These actions often include flashing custom ROMs, flashing recoveries, and getting your device back to the stock ROM.
 We hope the guide can help you.
-If you have any other questions about Android phone, please leave a message in the comment area.
+And you can use Droidkit to solve any system issues, including the bootloader not working.
+If you have any other questions about Android phone tips and problems, please leave a message in the comment area.